Systems Performance: Enterprise and the Cloud, 2nd Edition (2020)

 Why This Book is Different

 While it covers performance tools and the background for understanding them, what makes this book different is the inclusion of many performance methodologies, including those covered briefly in my USENIX 2012 talk.
-I've been teaching and developing systems performance classes on and off for ten years, and have found methodologies to be crucial for giving students a starting point, and then guiding them through performance activities.
-The USE Method is one example I developed for this purpose.
+I've been teaching and developing systems performance classes on and off for over ten years, and have found methodologies to be crucial for giving students a starting point and then guiding them through performance activities.
+The USE Method is a methodology I developed for this purpose.

 Table of Contents